 The app divides languages into different topics, such as clothing or business, but also into adverbs, pronouns, and other grammatical subjects.
 You must interpret the text and audio, but you can slow down the audio if you’re having trouble understanding it.
 The app’s answering structure encompasses a wide range of activities, too, meaning you’ll often switch between typing answers, speaking them aloud, and choosing from a set of multiple choice answers.

 Duolingo is a great introduction, but it can feel like you’re learning a random mix of information, often through repetition.
 Obviously, the more you do, the more robust your vocabulary will be.
 It’s great for comprehension purposes, yes, but it may not be the best when it comes to developing your conversational skills.
-The offline mode is limited, too, so you really need a Wi-Fi or data connection to make the most of Duolingo.
+The offline mode is limited, too, so you really need a Wi-Fi or data connection to make the most of Duolingo, or you can upgrade to Plus from $7 a month to access courses offline, unlock progress quizzes, and enjoy the app ad-free.

-Supported languages: English, Spanish, French, German, Italian, Portuguese, Dutch, Irish, Danish, Swedish, Russian, Ukrainian, Esperanto, Polish and Turkish.
+Supported languages: Over 35 languages, including English, Spanish, French, German, Italian, Portuguese, Dutch, Irish, Danish, Swedish, Russian, Ukrainian, Esperanto, Polish, and Turkish.

 This app is broken down into lessons that last between 10 and 15 minutes each.
 There are packs of lessons that cover different abilities, including those tailored to both beginners and advanced learners.
 The app teaches you a range of words and phrases, and challenges you to spell them out, speak them aloud, and fit them into sentences.

-The nice thing with Babbel is that it focuses on conversational learning and it explains grammar rules as you progress.
+A nice thing about Babbel is that it focuses on conversational learning and it explains grammar rules as you progress.
 Filling in the gaps in mock conversations is fun and the lessons progress in a logical, traditional manner, starting with basic conversational phrases that you’ll want to master.
-You can also download lessons to work through them while you’re offline.
+You can also download lessons to work through while you’re offline.

-The app design is a bit rough around the edges, however, and we found that the software’s voice recognition doesn’t always work the way it’s intended to.
-Also, though you get one lesson for free with Babbel, you have to pay between $5 and $10 a month if you want get full access to the learning materials for a single language.
+The app design is a bit rough around the edges and we found that the software’s voice recognition doesn’t always work the way it’s intended to.
+Also, though you get one lesson for free with Babbel, you have to pay from $7 a month if you want full access to the learning materials for a single language.

 Supported languages: English, Spanish, French, German, Italian, Brazilian Portuguese, Russian, Turkish, Polish, Indonesian, Dutch, Danish, Swedish, and Norwegian.